 Aluminum is one of the most common materials used in extrusions because of its relative flexibility as a material.
 Plastics and other metals can also be used in extrusions.
 Pasta and sausage are also made using an extrusion process, and they are by far the best-tasting extrusion products available.

-We hope you enjoyed this inside look at the machines and processes we employ building product prototypes.
+We hope you enjoyed this inside look at the machines and processes we employ in product design and building product prototypes.
 Are you developing a product, and trying to decide which processes are appropriate for prototyping your product?
 Or long term manufacturing?
 Give us a call to talk to a development engineer.